jared-talbert/azuredatastudio-snowflake/README.md

 # SnowflakeSQL extension for Azure Data Studio (preview)

-Connect, query, and manage Postgres databases with Azure Data Studio, a modern data editor available for Linux, MacOS, and Windows.
-This (preview) extension enables you to interact with Postgres using Azure Data Studio features like:
+Connect, query, and manage Snowflake databases with Azure Data Studio, a modern data editor available for Linux, MacOS, and Windows.
+This (preview) extension enables you to interact with Snowflake using Azure Data Studio features like:

 * Connect to Postgres anywhere
 * Searchable object explorer view for database objects